cgchoffman/pgDriveCheck/README.md

 You must authenticate yourself first and get a credentials.dat file...I don't remember how I got that file right off the top of my head.
 I'll try to remember to do that later ;)

+I do'nt even need to actually add this sentense...at all.